madhu221b/uva-dl2-team11/blogpost.md

 Since, one of the main problem of LRI in MP-GNNs is over-squashing, a quick survey revealed that many of the existing literature try addressing this issue with help of topological change in the graphs using rewiring methods.
 More recently, [[2]](#2) proposed a curvature-based rewiring method for graphs based on Ricci curvature in Riemannian geometry.
 They introduce this as the Stochastic Discrete Ricci Flow (SDRF) algorithm which adds new edges in places where a strongly negative curve exists in order to smoothen out 'bottlenecks'.

 We implement the SDRF algorithm to rewire graphs in the PascalVOC-SP dataset.
 Since, the algorithm only takes into account the graph topology and remains agnostic to other features, there are no edge features for the new edges.
-Hence, in order to have a fair comparison, we first trained the GCN and Transformer+LapPE model on graphs with their edge features removed (i.e replacing with ones tensor) and obtained a baseline F1 performance.
+Hence, in order to have a fair comparison, we first trained the GCN and Transformer+LapPE model on graphs with their edge features removed  and obtained a baseline F1 performance.
 We then proceeded with adding a certain percentage of total edges in each graph of the test dataset using SDRF algorithm and benchmarked the trained model.
 To determine if rewiring with SDRF is beneficial, we compare the resulting F1 scores with baseline.

 | ![](assets/sdrf_1.png) |![](assets/sdrf_2.png) |